top of page

 Supervisor(s)

 The future of industrial automation depends on the ability of human operators to effectively manage fleets of increasingly autonomous machines.
-This research aims to develop a novel Multimodal Human-Machine Interface (HMI) ecosystem that empowers operators to supervise and control multiple mobile machines safely and efficiently.
-Traditionally, fleet operations required a large workforce, but advancements in machine autonomy are driving a shift towards single-operator control of multi-machine systems.
+Traditionally, fleet operations have required a large workforce, but advancements in machine autonomy are enabling a shift toward single-operator control of multi-machine systems.
+However, this transition introduces new challenges related to cognitive workload, situational awareness, and safety of the operator.

 University of Turku logo